Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Field-level Inference Machinery

 We expect the $\chi^2$ metric to optimally take the value $\sim N_\mathrm{par}$ because of the underlying Gaussian assumption (in our case $N_\mathrm{par} = 2$).
 The improvement of the network during training is then in large parts due to a decrement in $\log \vert \tilde{\mathbf{C}} \vert$ which indicates that the network becomes less uncertain of its estimates as the training progresses.
 The state of a network is said to be improving if the value of NL3 decreases and the network $\chi^2$ remains close to 2 for data unseen during back-propagation, the validation set.
-Therefore, we deem the best state of the network to be occuring at the epoch during training at which the validation NL3 is minimal while the validation $\vert \chi^2 - 2 \vert < \epsilon$, for a small $\epsilon = 0.05$\footnote{The sample variance on $\chi^2$ (at each epoch, assuming a $\chi^2$-distribution) for the validation set can be expected to be $\sigma^2 = 2N_\mathrm{par}/N_\mathrm{validation} \sim (0.002)^2$.}.
-We use the Adam optimizer \citep{Adam_2014arXiv1412.6980K} with an initial learning-rate of $2\times10^{-5}$ and a learning-rate schedule in the form of a stepwise exponential decay of 2.5$\%$ every ten epochs.
-The Adam moment parameters have the values $\beta_1 = 0.99$ and $\beta_2 = 0.999$.
-We performed a Bayesian hyperparameter tuning for fixing the values of kernel weight decays, the dropout rate, and the optimizer moment $\beta_1$ parameter.
+Therefore, we deem the best state of the network to be occuring at the epoch during training at which the validation NL3 is minimal while the validation $\vert \chi^2 - 2 \vert < \epsilon$, for a small $\epsilon = 0.05$\footnote{The sample variance on $\chi^2$ (at each epoch, assuming a $\chi^2$-distribution) for the validation set can be expected to be $\sigma^2 = 2N_\mathrm{par}/N_\mathrm{validation} \sim (0.003)^2$.}.
+We use the Adam optimizer \citep{Adam_2014arXiv1412.6980K} with a learning-rate of $5.8\times10^{-4}$.
+The Adam moment parameters have the values $\beta_1 = 0.97$ and $\beta_2 = 0.999$.
+We performed a Bayesian hyperparameter tuning for fixing the values of kernel weight decays, the dropout rate, the learning rate, and the optimizer moment $\beta_1$ parameter.
 Please refer to Appendix \ref{app:hypertuning} for a further description of our strategy for choosing optimal hyperparameters for our network architecture and training.
 We present the progress of the network's training quantified by the four metrics mentioned above in Appendix~\ref{app:learning-curves}.